Peter Mandler: Biography

 Mandler was born in 1958 in Boston, Massachusetts.
 The elder brother of Michael Mandler, he is son of psychologists George Mandler and Jean Mandler who moved their family to La Jolla in 1965 when they joined the UCSD faculty.

 After attending Magdalen College, Oxford, as an undergraduate, Mandler completed his PhD at Harvard where he wrote a 1984 dissertation entitled Liberalism and Paternalism: The Whig Aristocracy and the Condition of England, 1830-1852.

-Mandler was an assistant professor of history at Princeton University from 1984-1991.
+Mandler was an assistant professor of history at Princeton University from 1984 to 1991.
 While there, in 1984 he co-hosted a three-day symposium at Princeton entitled “Socialism in America,” marking the 100th anniversary of the birth of six-time presidential candidate Norman Thomas.

 Mandler started teaching in Britain in 1991 at London Guildhall University, and joined the University of Cambridge faculty in 2001.
 He was President of the Royal Historical Society from 2012 to 2016, and is currently (since 2018) Chair of the Modern History section of the British Academy.